nemesisprime1/maplestorybot/README.md

 - **Easy Control**: Manage it via a desktop app or Telegram bot.
 - **Auto Potion**: Automatically replenishes your character's HP or MP when they're running low.
 - **Panic Mode**: Goes to Town/Auto CC if someone enters your map.
+- **Editor**: Choose where you want your character to go, and where you want to cast skills.

 ### Telegram Bot Controls
 - Start/Pause/Stop